×

 As a foreigner living in Costa Rica, will I have access to public healthcare?
 What is it like?

 "You will not be covered by the socialized health system until you have gained Temporary Residency which is presently taking over a year.
 Then, you will have to pay at least $220 per month for healthcare, even if you don't use it.
-Most expats chose to purchase additional insurance," remarked one member in Costa Rica.
+Most expats chose to purchase additional insurance," explained one expat living in Costa Rica.

 View More Answers